Paupio/to-do-list/README.md

 ![Paulina](images/lista.png)

 ## Description:
-   This is a simple to do list to write down various activities and after you do you cross them off and delete them.
+   This is a simple to-do list for recording various activities and also crossing them off and deleting them after completing them.
    Link to task list below.

 ## Demo: